extramaster/bchunk/README.md

 Debian GNU/Linux users can install bchunk 1.2.0 using 'apt-get install bchunk', as bchunk is maintained as a [Debian package](http://packages.debian.org/bchunk).

 bchunk has apparently also been successfully compiled on BeOS without source modifications and the i386 binary can be [downloaded here](http://bezip.de/app/1340/).

-Download the (GPL'ed) source code below, read the README file, compile, and serve cold with a meal.
-Satisfaction not guaranteed.
-If it breaks, you get to keep both pieces.

 ### What's new?